ironsheep/RPi-P2D2-Support/README.md

 You will need to fix clock frequency (and/or configure which UARTs do what) by modifying the files directly.
 You can modify these files by hand using 'vi' or 'nano' as your editor but this is slightly  more error prone so we want to be very deliberate here.
 (You don't want typo's or mis-spellings in these files as stuff just doesn't work right where there are...)

 To get to our 2Mb/s we need to adjust the clock fed to the UART.
 The setting needs to be at least 16X faster than the baud rate we want for our uart.
 The default is only 3MHz which results in just a little over 115200.
-So at the default setting, the max UART baud rate is 115200. [^4]
+So at the default setting, the max UART baud rate is 115200. <sup name="a5">[5](#f5)</sup>

 Therefore by adding
 ```